electricbookworks/electric-book/_docs/images/svg-processing.md

 - a `.js` file extension.

 For example, `naples_svg.js` will contain a function that runs on the `naples.svg` file in the `samples` book.
 It should be in `_tools/gulp/images/functions/samples`.

+If you want the file to only apply to a particular output format, place it in a sub-folder named after that format.
+E.g. `_tools/gulp/images/functions/samples/print-pdf/naples_svg.js`.
+If there is a file with the same name for both all formats and a specific output format, the all-formats function will run first, followed by the output-specific one.

 Behind the scenes, the function will be run by [gulp-edit-xml](https://www.npmjs.com/package/gulp-edit-xml), which parses SVG files as Javascript objects.
 For more detail on this approach and syntax, see the docs for [xml2js](https://github.com/Leonidas-from-XIV/node-xml2js).
 In particular, note that: